okyeron/fates/install/norns/Norns_disk_image_install.md

 ## Set your timezone, wifi-country and expand filesystem

+Open a terminal, SSH to the Pi and do

     sudo raspi-config

 first go to `Localization Options` menu item and select `Change Timezone`